sumonst21/Pillar/README.md

   });
   ```
 * algortithmic solution for searchbar
   * One of the most complained features of Slack is its search being slow.
-To make a more efficient search feature, we customized our own [Boyer-Moore algotithm](https://www.youtube.com/watch?v=4Xyhb72LCX4) implementing its bad character rule.
+To create a more efficient searchbar, we customized our own [Boyer-Moore algotithm](https://www.youtube.com/watch?v=4Xyhb72LCX4) implementing its bad character rule.
   ```js
   boyer_moore(arr, sub) {
         let filteredMessages = [];